 It could indicate a more serious problem like cancer or another precancerous disorder.

 OvulationOvulation is known to be one cause of abnormal blood flow between periods.

 When you ovulate, your body increases its production of estrogen, the hormone that’s associated with the release of an egg from the ovary.

 This surge of estrogen could cause the onset of breakthrough bleeding in between your periods, particularly if you notice it usually occurs between days 13 and 16 of your menstrual cycle.

-Usually in these cases the color of blood will vary from pink to brown, and sometimes be accompanied by white cervical mucus and cramping sensations in the lower abdomen.
+Usually, in these cases, the color of blood can vary from pink to brown, and sometimes, by white cervical mucus and cramping sensations in the lower abdomen.

-Physical and mental stress can also have a direct relationship with the onset of unexplained breakthrough bleeding.
+Physical and mental stress can also have a direct relationship with the onset of unusual bleeding.

 Times of tension and stress cause triggers in the brain that can alter your normal menstrual cycle, leading to a brownish discharge in the days before or after your regular period.

 It is not uncommon for a woman who is unaware she is pregnant to uncover the cause for the bleeding.